-- Favourable comments can and should be entered on pieces of work, (see Feedback and Marking Policy). - Written School Reports should comment favourably on good work, behaviour, involvement in and general attitude to school life. - Recognition can be given to success of differing kinds in assemblies, e.g. presentation of swimming and cycling proficiency awards etc. - Children's work can/should be displayed as much as possible both in the classroom and corridors of the school. - Children will visit the Head of School or Executive Head award for their Gold, Silver or Bronze awards and praise positive behaviour in general. - Opportunities for giving children greater responsibility in school should be fostered e.g. Bishop Buddies, School Council, Mini Leaders. - Children can be recommended by their teacher for 'Trusted Pupil Status'.
+- Favourable comments can and should be entered on pieces of work, (see Feedback and Marking Policy). - Written School Reports should comment favourably on good work, behaviour, involvement in and general attitude to school life. - Recognition can be given to success of differing kinds in assemblies, e.g. presentation of swimming and cycling proficiency awards etc. - Children's work can/should be displayed as much as possible both in the classroom and corridors of the school. - Children will visit the Head of School or Executive Head award for their Gold, Silver or Bronze awards.
+Rewards consist of pens, pencils balls etc and time with an adult e.g. playing a board game. - Opportunities for giving children greater responsibility in school should be fostered e.g. Bishop Buddies, School Council, Mini Leaders. - Children can be recommended by their teacher for 'Trusted Pupil Status'.
 Trusted pupil status cards can be received from the Executive Head, Head of School or Assistant Head.
 They will issue the card and record names. - Above all, praise and encouragement in and out of lessons should be used as much as possible.